-This Policy sets out the Council's approach to the use of Planning Agreements through negotiation when considering development applications and planning proposals associated with changes to WLEP 2012 in the Waverley area.
-Council is guided by the policy approach set out in the Department of Planning's Practice Note titled Planning Agreements (19 July 2005) ("the Practice Note") and also considers the Planning Agreement Practice Note (February 2021).
+This Policy sets out the Council's approach to the use of Planning Agreements through negotiation when considering development applications and planning proposals associated with changes to the Waverley Local Environmental Plan in the Waverley area.
+Council is guided by the policy approach set out in the Department of Planning's Practice Note titled Planning Agreements (19 July 2005) ("the Practice Note") and considers the Planning Agreement Practice Note (February 2021).
 It should be noted Council must give regard to the Practice Note but is not bound by it.